-8. The right eye is mirrored back and both eyes are pasted back in to get the output image.
-Since the eye images are cropped from the input face images, in order to blend the result back without stitching the artifacts, the flow maps are linearly decreased to zero near the cropped eye border.
+8. Right eye is mirrored back, and both eye are pasted back to get the output image.
+As eye images are cropped from the input face images, in order to blend the result back without stitching artifacts, the flow maps are linearly decreased to zeros near the border of the cropped eye.

-The procedure outlined above reflects the general approach without specifying how the warping field $\mathcal{F} = p(I, \mathbf{l})$ is predicted.
-The next chapters will describe several systems that detail and expand on the general approach presented in this section.
+The procedure above outlines the general approach, however it does not address the way how the flow field $\mathcal{F} = p(I, \mathbf{l})$ is predicted.
+The next chapters will describe several systems that detail and expand on the general approach outlined in this section.
 These systems utilize different methods to learn the predictor from the dataset.